Surin-p/web-development/README.md

 # web-development
 This project involves learning HTML, CSS, JS following the roadmap I have.
-Lets get to it
+Lets get to it.
+For this I have been following according the youtube videos and their code.
+Credit goes to https://www.youtube.com/watch?v=37KohMnlP7Q channel name: Tech2 etc